jlarge11/truck-purchase-2026/4_-_Checklist_Prior_to_Purchasing.md

 - [ ] Will the Lariat fit in my garage?
 - [ ] What is the Auto Stop Start situation?
 - [ ] Is there a backup camera?
+- [ ] Is there compatibility with trailer cameras?
 - [ ] Do the side mirrors have blind spot checking?
 - [ ] How much space is there in the back?
 - [ ] How do I unlock the truck?